 Airport transfer to Fiskardo is around €85.
 Fiskardo is also a passenger port with ferry connections to Ithaka and Lefkada.

-Agia Efimia (various spellings) is a former fishing village turned low-key resort, now popular with British holidaymakers for its picturesque waterfront.
-The French had a hand in the restoration here.
+Agia Efimia (various spellings) is a former fishing village turned low-key resort, now popular with British holidaymakers and yachties for its picturesque setting and renovated waterfront.

 It has great tavernas and cafes for people watching.
 There’s a small marina but it doesn’t get anywhere near as busy as Fiskardo.
 Its location in the centre of Kefalonia makes it an ideal base for exploring the island by car.
 In fact, it has everything except great beaches – which is what keeps the masses away.